 Edward Iveagh has been President of the Friends since 1998.
 He became interested in St Helena after he took his hereditary seat in the House of Lords some ten years ago and after he had visited the Island.

-He generously hosts the Friends AGM at Elveden Hall every two years where he is a most welcoming host, down to making tea for the assembled members.
+He has generously hosted the Friends AGM at Elveden Hall where he was a most welcoming host.

 Ian worked for St Helena’s Agriculture and Forestry Department from 1988-1990 on a range of tasks related to the use and management of water.
 His work gave him a very detailed knowledge of the landscape and he published St Helena: A Walker’s Guide in 1992 with Laurence Carter.